datuan1611/code-c/textnote.md

 .
 Relying too heavily on external variables is fraught with peril since it leads to programs whose data connections are not at all obvious - variables can be changed in unexpected and even inadvertent ways, and the program is hard to modify.

-#Chapter 2.
-Types, Operators, and Expressions
+#Chapter 2: TYPES, OPERATORS AND EXPRESSIONS

 ##2.1.
 Variable Name
 .
 Variable name is created from letters and digits (1st chararter must be letter)